 b.
 Introduction of the amendments to the Regulations for Implementation and Premium Subsidy of Shakya Income Insurance on July 8, 2021.

 c.
-Launch of formal operation by Taiwan Agricultural Insurance Fund on September 11, 2021.
+Launch of formal operation by the Taiwan Agricultural Insurance Fund on September 11, 2021.

 d.
 Completion of guidance for Farmers Associations and Fishermen Associations to provide agricultural insurance.